 FAQ

-What happens to discharge in the luteal phase?
+What does discharge look like in the luteal phase?

 What kind of discharge is before your period?